Skip to main content

 • Nutraceuticals – food-derived compounds with clinical benefits - are an under-explored solution to the global obesity crisis, with fewer side-effects and faster approval pathways than synthetic pharmaceuticals.

-• The global nutraceutical market will be worth an estimated USD675 million by 2027.
-Enterika’s products are an example of a nutraceutical with a defined biological benefit based on proven and validated clinical trials.
+• The global nutraceutical market will be worth an estimated USD675 million by 2027. elcella’s products are an example of a nutraceutical with a defined biological benefit based on proven and validated clinical trials.

 Stay connected